Imre Szeman

 Imre Szeman (born 26 July 1968) is a Canadian cultural theorist, professor, and public intellectual.
 He is Director of the Institute for Environment, Conservation, and Sustainability and Professor of Human Geography at the University of Toronto Scarborough.
-Szeman was previously University Research Chair of Environmental Communication at the University of Waterloo (2017-2022), Canada Research Chair of Cultural Studies at the University of Alberta (2009-2016), and Senator William McMaster Chair in Globalization and Cultural Studies at McMaster University.
+Szeman was previously University Research Chair of Environmental Communication at the University of Waterloo (2017–2022), Canada Research Chair of Cultural Studies at the University of Alberta (2009–2016), and Senator William McMaster Chair in Globalization and Cultural Studies at McMaster University.
 In 2020, Szeman was named as a Fellow of the Royal Society of Canada.
-In 2022, he was the Leverhulme Visiting Professor in Critical Studies at the University of Glasgow.
-From 2021-2022, Szeman served as the Climate Critic for the Green Party of Canada.
+In 2022, he was the Leverhulme Visiting professor in Critical Studies at the University of Glasgow.
+From 2021 to 2022, Szeman served as the Climate Critic for the Green Party of Canada.
+In 2024, he became the Critic for Electoral Reform in the Green Party's Shadow Cabinet but resigned from the party in early 2025.

 Career

 Szeman received his B.A. from Queen's University in 1990 and his M.A. from the University of Western Ontario in 1993.
-He began doctoral studies under Fredric Jameson at Duke University in 1993, where he completed a Ph.D. in Literature in 1998.
+He began doctoral studies under Fredric Jameson at Duke University in 1993, where he completed a Ph.D. in literature in 1998.

 Szeman has made contributions to debates in critical theory and cultural studies, as well as globalization, postcolonial, and Canadian studies.
 His early work explored the relationship between national identity and global modernity in postcolonial literature and the impact of globalization on contemporary political thought.

 Szeman is best known for his foundational contributions to the emerging field of “energy humanities,” which applies theories and methods from the humanities to problems of energy production, consumption, and transition.
 The starting point for this work, and for the analysis of “petroculture,” is Szeman’s question: “What if oil is fundamental to the societies we have now?”
 Szeman’s work has dealt with the problem of the representation of oil and energy, the ways in which forms of energy shape cultural forms, expectations, and values, and role of the humanities in discussions of climate change and energy transition.
 He is an editor of Energy Humanities.

 Szeman has authored, edited, or co-edited 23 books, as well as numerous journal and magazine articles, book chapters, and special journal issues.
 Szeman founded the Canadian Association of Cultural Studies and co-founded the U.S. Cultural Studies Association, Banff Research in Culture, and the Petrocultures Research Group.
-He has received the John Polanyi Prize in Literature (2000), a Killiam Annual Professorship (2013), the J. Gordin Kaplan Award for Excellence in Research (2015), and the Arts Award for Excellence in Research (U Waterloo).
+He has received the John Polanyi Prize in Literature (2000), the Alexander von Humboldt-Foundation Fellowship (2005), a Killiam Annual Professorship (2013), the J. Gordin Kaplan Award for Excellence in Research (2015), and the Arts Award for Excellence in Research (U Waterloo).